meilisearch/documentation/learn/tutorials/getting_started.md

 ### Checking updates

 Most actions in MeiliSearch are [asynchronous](/learn/advanced/asynchronous_updates.md), including the document addition process.

 Asynchronous actions return a JSON object that contains only an `updateId` attribute.
 This is a **successful response**, indicating that the operation has been taken into account, but may not have been executed yet.

 You can check the status of the operation via the `updateId` and the [get update status route](/reference/api/updates.md).
 Checking the update status of an operation is never mandatory, but can prove useful in tracing the origin of errors or unexpected behavior.

-See our guide to [asynchronous updates](/learn/advanced/asynchronous_updates.md) or the [updates API reference](/reference/api/updates.md) for more information.
+See our guide on [asynchronous updates](/learn/advanced/asynchronous_updates.md) or the [updates API reference](/reference/api/updates.md) for more information.

 ## Search